Port of Dili: 1999–2015

-Replacement container port
+2016–2022

 In June 2016, the government signed an agreement with the Bolloré Group to build a new container port at Tibar Bay, around 12 km from Dili.

-The 30-year Tibar Bay Port concession contract was the first public-private partnership ever undertaken in East Timor.
+The 30-year Tibar Bay Port concession contract was the first public-private partnership (PPP) ever undertaken in Timor-Leste.
 At a value of US$490 million, it was also the country's largest ever private investment.
 The greenfield project was intended to replace the existing port of Dili with a modern container port that would be able to handle up to 350,000 TEU annually.
 The new port was planned to consist of a 630 m wharf with a 15 m draft, and a 29 ha container yard.

 Subsequently, Bolloré Group contracted with China Harbour Engineering Company to construct the new port.

 Construction was declared to be underway in June 2017 and August 2018, and was originally scheduled to be completed by the end of 2020.
 However, issues with funding and subcontracting delayed progress, and the official ceremony launching the project was not held until 15 July 2019.

+At the same time, attention was directed to what might be done with the Port of Dili after the new port opened.
+In August 2019, the United States Agency for International Development (USAID) published a Priority Action Plans Report on the tourism sector in Timor-Leste, in which it set out an action plan for the redevelopment and commercialisation of the Dili port site.
+The action plan proposed the transformation of the site into an integrated, commercial, entertainment and arts facility "for tourists and residents alike".

+In mid-2021, the Timor-Leste Council of Ministers approved "a plan to develop an international-standard marina complex" on the Port of Dili site.
+The government, the port authority and technical experts had been working with USAID's Tourism For All project for the previous two years to put together a proposal for a PPP to transform the port into a "tourism hub".
+According to the government's announcement of the plan:

 On 30 September 2022, Tibar Bay Port came into operation, and the facilities at the Port of Dili were closed to container ships.
 Since then, the facilities have been open only to domestic passenger ships and cruise ships carrying international tourists.

+2023–present

+At a ceremony held on 28 March 2023, the Chargé d'Affaires of the U.S. Embassy in Timor-Leste, Tom Daley, handed over to the government of Timor-Leste the "Feasibility Study of the Dili Port Redevelopment Project".
+The Feasibility Study had been carried out by the USAID Tourism For All Project, and recommended a PPP model for the project.
+The Timor-Leste government announcement about the ceremony stated:

+Financing for the project was estimated at US$150 million under the PPP model.